The 2021 Ecommerce Inventory Management Guide: Definition, Challenges, & Systems

 Ecommerce inventory management software can correct these common miscalculations, in addition to offering some much-needed insight into where products are at any stage of their life cycle.
 This list highlights the best management software in six different categories, each system with its own unique pros, cons, and reasons to purchase.

-Best for multichannel inventory management: Skubana
+Best solution for multichannel inventory management: Skubana

 Skubana is an operations platform that supports order fulfillment, inventory, and business intelligence for retailers who have their sights set on multichannel profitability and streamline operations.